 Longview Campground is situated on Perry Lake in the lush Kansas forest, offering peaceful, family-oriented camping.
-Longview offers families the chance to camp together in a private group camp setting overlooking the lake.
+Longview offers families the chance to camp together in a group camp setting overlooking the lake.

 Longview Campground is known as a quiet, family-oriented destination.
 Longview has two Group Camp Areas.
 The upper loop of the group camp has 26 individual 30 amp electric sites located in a heavily wooded area at the top of a bluff overlooking the lake, perfect for large parties or family functions.
 The lower loop of the group camp is entirely primitve offering a picnic shelter, fire-pit, and vault toilet.
 The shower and restroom facility is located near the entrance gate right between the two loops.